 Pick a spot that everyone can get to easily, probably close to (or at) your wedding venue.
 For instance, say you hosted your wedding at One King West in Toronto.
-You may not want to book out the hotel ballroom again but could reserve a space at a nearby restaurant - downtown T.O. has plenty of options.
+You may not want to book out the hotel ballroom again but could reserve a space at a nearby restaurant for your post-wedding brunch - downtown T.O. has plenty of options.
 This will ensure that everyone has a rough idea of how to get there.
 If splurging on a venue doesn’t seem feasible, hosting it at your home or a family member’s house can work just as well.

 Pick a time frame

 You don’t want to punish your guests with a strict brunch time as they probably indulged in a drink or two at your reception the night before.
 To avoid hosting crabby guests choose a window of time, instead (i.e. between 9 a.m. and 12 p.m.).
 This will give each person more one-on-one time with the newlyweds and help with overcrowding.
 It also benefits guests who may have to head out earlier than others.

 You’ll have to let your guests know early that you’ll be hosting a post-wedding brunch so that they don’t pack their bags and skip town as soon as the reception winds down.
 You’ve got a few options for this: you could add an enclosure to your invitations, make a dedicated page for it on your wedding website if everyone's invited or send out a simple text, email or Facebook message.
 There’s no “right” way.